Watersheds of Ontological Repair

 David: Yeah.
 What's the abstract?
 I am a fan of using metaphors to try to develop —the fancy word for it is heuristics—and the word heuristic comes from eureka.
 That's the idea that you have an epiphany.
 And I like there to be ways of looking at complex topics that are far more intuitive and in the realm of cognitive linguistics, in particular, there's this idea that there's an understanding before language.

-When you're a child, you immediately develop a sense of being inside of a boundary or outside of a boundary, and the sphere I found to be an extraordinarily useful way of examining how people relate to the world.
-And so I ended up doing a dissertation on this history of how conceptions of this fear have really shaped understandings of reality.
+When you're a child, you immediately develop a sense of being inside of a boundary or outside of a boundary.
+So I found the sphere to be an extraordinarily useful way of examining how people relate to the world.
+I ended up doing a dissertation on this history of how conceptions of the sphere have shaped understandings of reality.

 And then when that dissolved with the scientific revolution it caused major existential angst on the part of the collective European imagination.
 I'm using the sphere as a metaphor for understanding how all of those shifts in metaphorical understanding actually affect our comprehension.
 Not just our comprehension, but our enaction in the world at the deepest levels.